Ghostty Leaves GitHub: The Shift That Could Redefine Software Collaboration

 Q: What is decentralization in software development?

-Q: How can companies avoid pitfalls when transitioning to decentralized platforms?
+Q: How can I ensure security when using decentralized platforms?